 This butterfly relies completely on relatively undisturbed and mature rich, hardwood forests.

 This butterfly relies completely on relatively undisturbed and mature rich, hardwood forests.
-Host plants are Crinkleroot (Cardamine diphylla) and Cut-leaved Toothwort (Cardamine concatenata).
-Adults nectar from Toothworts, Spring Beauty (Claytonia virginica), Violets (Viola), and other spring wildflowers.
+Host plants are mainly Two-leaved Toothwort (Cardamine diphylla) and Cut-leaved Toothwort (Cardamine concatenata).
+View ranges and occurrence records in Vermont on our interactive map.
+Adults nectar from toothworts, Spring Beauty (Claytonia virginica), violets (Viola), and other spring wildflowers.